Power out for hundreds of thousands, roadways snarled with ice and snow from dangerous winter storm

 "I told anybody who wants to come down, 'I got natural gas that's good and toasted in there right now,'" Swords said.

-After sweeping through the South, the storm began dumping snow on the Northeast, with some areas expected to exceed 1 foot of accumulation.
+After sweeping through the South, the storm began dumping snow on the Northeast.
+Parts of Massachusetts got more than 20 inches of snow, and Boston had 18 inches, with more expected Monday, CBS News Boston reported.
+Schools across the state were closed Monday because of the snowstorm.

-New Jersey Gov. Mikie Sherrill urged people to avoid traveling, telling CBS News New York the state pretreated or brined many of the streets but conditions remain dangerous and icy.

-"Make no mistake, it is best to stay off the roads.
-Even if you see the snow letting up, we're still seeing significant icing on the street," the governor said.
-"That allows our crews to keep plowing and salting to get those roads up to speed for tomorrow morning.
-It also allows emergency vehicles to get through."

-Mamdani said five people died on Saturday before the snow began to come down, but that it's too early to definitively link them to the storm.

-"While we do not yet know their causes of death, there is no more powerful reminder of the danger of extreme cold and how vulnerable many of our neighbors are, especially homeless New Yorkers," the mayor said.
+New York City got nearly a foot of snow — 11.4 inches in Central Park, a record for the date, CBS News New York reported.
+City schools switched to remote learning for Monday.

-Forecasters say the damage, especially in areas pounded by ice, could rival that of a hurricane.
+Forecasters warned the damage, especially in areas pounded by ice, could rival that of a hurricane.
 Weather forecasters also said the winter storm was unusual.